shirleyahn/CAS_Code/README.md

 be downloaded and placed in the same directory.

 1. **`check_state_function.py`**: Defines the reactant and product states.
 User needs to edit this file if the user wants to calculate the fluxes between these states.
+If the walker is not in one of the defined states, then the function should return -1 for that walker.
+Otherwise, the function should return some other integer value.
+Make sure each state returns an integer from 0 to number of states-1, i.e., if there are two defined states, then they are labeled by 0 and 1, respectively.

 2. **`clean_up.sh`** (only for MD_Code): Only used when simulation_flag in `parameters.py` is 2, or when the user is
 restarting a CAS simulation that didn't finish post-processing / getting the new collective variables' values from the